6 Ways to Deal with Postpartum Hair Loss

 Switch up your product routine

 If your postpartum hair is very different from your pregnancy hair—or your pre-pregnancy strands—it only makes sense to try different products.
-Look for options that include the words volumizing or thickening in their name or description, advises celebrity hairstylist Andrew Fitzsimons.
+Look for options that include the words volumizing or thickening in their name or description, celebrity hairstylist Andrew Fitzsimons tells Health.

 You might also want to try Caviar Anti-Aging Multiplying Volume Styling Mousse ($30; dermstore.com).
 Yes, mousse—but a modern, crunch-free version.
 “This formula is designed to heal your hair while you style," Fitzsimons says.
 "It has ingredients like biotin, algae extract, and caviar extract to nourish your hair all while providing a volumizing lift."